rahosbach/beautiful-jekyll/_posts/2018-07-14-TennisUpsets.md

 ---
 layout: post
 title: Are there More Upsets in the ATP or WTA?
-tags: [ATP, jupyter, python, tennis, time series, WTA]
+tags: [ATP, Binder, Jupyter, Matplotlib, Python, tennis, time series, WTA]
 ---

 I've been a pretty serious tennis fan since high school.
 Back then, Andre Agassi and Pete Sampras were still battling it out, along with Justine Henin-Hardenne (now Justine Henin) and Kim Clijsters.
 It was great fun to watch.